andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 - `recipient public key`: The recipient public key is the public key of the wallet that is receiving the funds.
 - `amount`: The amount is the funds that are being transferred.
 - `transaction fees`: The transaction fees is the amount that is payed for processing the transaction.
-- `inputs`: The inputs are the funds that are being transferred.
-The inputs refer to outputs of previous transactions that the sender has received and that were never spent.
+- `inputs`: The inputs refer to outputs of previous transactions that the sender has received and that were never spent.
+These inputs will be used to finance the transaction.
-- `outputs`: The outputs are the funds that are being received.
-The outputs are the funds that are being transferred to another wallet.
+- `outputs`: The outputs are the funds that are being transferred to another wallet.
-- `signature`: The signature is the proof that the transaction was signed by the wallet that owns the funds.
+- `signature`: The signature is the proof that the transaction was signed by the wallet that owns (and is sending) the funds.

 ### Inputs and outputs